strapi/documentation/docs/developer-docs/latest/development/backend-customization/controllers.md

 An action from a core controller can be replaced entirely by [creating a custom action](#adding-a-new-controller) and naming the action the same as the original action (e.g. `find`, `findOne`, `create`, `update`, or `delete`).
 :::

-::::: details Collection type examples
+::::: details Collection type examples (Wrapping a core action)

 :::: tabs card